Vikas-ABD/Lip_Syncing/README.md

    - Explore this notebook for more advanced lip-syncing techniques and scenarios.
    - It may include additional features, use cases, or optimizations.

-Feel free to run these notebooks in your local environment for a hands-on experience.
+Feel free to run these notebooks in your colab for a hands-on experience.